atarazana/gramola-operator/part-1-2.md

 ## Update the CatalogSource to point to the new Bundle Index

-Let's do some clean up before we test our new bundle index.
+Let's do some cleaning before we test our new bundle index.

 ```sh
 make catalog-undeploy